neon-bindings/neon/README.md

 ## A simple Neon function

 A Neon function takes a `Call` object and produces either a handle to a value or the `Throw` constant (meaning a JS exception was thrown).
-The `Call` object provides access to a memory management scope, which safely manages the rooting of handles to garbage-collected JS values:
+The `Call` object provides access to a memory management scope, which safely manages the rooting of handles to heap objects:

 ```rust
 fn make_an_array(call: Call) -> JS<Array> {